 To help make medications more affordable, consider whether a Tier 1 or Tier 2 alternative is appropriate if the member is currently taking a Tier 3 medication.
 We perform ongoing reviews of the PDL and make updates at least twice per year.
 Medications requiring notification or prior authorization are noted with a “PA,” medications that require step therapy are noted with “ST” and supply limits with “SL.”

 PDL Management Committee and the Pharmacy & Therapeutics Committee

 The UnitedHealthcare PDL Management Committee, a group of senior care providers and business leaders, makes tier decisions and changes to the PDL based on a review of clinical, economic and pharmacoeconomic evidence.

-The UnitedHealthcare National Pharmacy and Therapeutics Committee (P&T) is responsible for evaluating and providing clinical evidence to the PDL Management Committee to help them assign medications to tiers on the PDL.
-The information provided by the P&T Committee includes, evaluation of a medication’s place in therapy, its relative safety and its relative efficacy.
+The UnitedHealthcare National Pharmacy and Therapeutics (P&T) Committee is responsible for evaluating and providing clinical evidence to the PDL Management Committee to help assign medications to tiers on the PDL.
+The information provided by the P&T Committee includes evaluation of a medication’s role in therapy, its relative safety and its relative efficacy.

 The P&T Committee is comprised of medical directors, network care providers, consultant physicians, clinical pharmacists and pharmacy directors.

 For more information regarding Oxford’s Pharmacy Management Program, go to oxhp.com.